aws-samples/sample-banking-demo-live-avatar-multiagent-agentcore/README.md

 To kick off using the project you will need to take the following initial steps:

+- Add in your project details into [z_governance/1-PROJECT-DETAILS.md](./z_governance/1-PROJECT-DETAILS.md) and keep these files updated as you go along.

 - Set up a midway client in https://integ.ep.federate.a2z.com/
 - Store the Client Secret in the account you want to deploy into in AWS Secrets Manager as a plaintext string with the client id as the name.
 - Update the variables in [cdk-stacks/stacks/infrastructure/cognito-stack.ts](./cdk-stacks/stacks/infrastructure/cognito-stack.ts).
 The domain must be unique.